banboy38/Cosmic/README.md

 * JavaScript
 ## Setup on local system
 * Clone the repos on your system
-* On command prompt, navigate to the folder where the repos is cloned using cd command
+* On command prompt, navigate to the folder where the repos is cloned using cd command <br>
   ```cd <address of the folder where index.php exists>```